 What Role Does Vitamin C Play in the Health of Pets?

-Vitamin C is a water-soluble vitamin essential for synthesizing many important substances in the body, such as collagen in connective tissue, as well as to support key body functions including iron absorption for hemoglobin production.
+Vitamin C is a water-soluble vitamin that’s essential for synthesizing many important substances in the body, such as collagen in connective tissue.
+Vitamin C also supports key body functions including iron absorption for hemoglobin production.

-Most animals have an active enzyme (called gulonolactone oxidase) which converts glucose to ascorbic acid, otherwise known as vitamin C. Gulonolactone oxidase is not present or is inactive in humans and guinea pigs, making it impossible for them to create vitamin C on their own.
+Most animals have an active enzyme called gulonolactone oxidase.
+This enzyme converts glucose to ascorbic acid, otherwise known as vitamin C. Gulonolactone oxidase is not present or is inactive in guinea pigs, making it impossible for them to create vitamin C on their own.

-For species such as guinea pigs that cannot make vitamin C, adequate daily intake is essential to their overall health and wellbeing.
+Because guinea pigs cannot produce vitamin C on their own, adequate daily intake is essential to their overall health and wellbeing.
 Sadly, there are still cases of hypovitaminosis C, also known as scurvy, diagnosed by exotic veterinarians every year.

-Most high-quality, commercially available guinea pig foods contain added vitamin C, but this alone is not a guarantee that the food is an adequate source of vitamin C in your guinea pig’s daily diet.
+Most high-quality, commercially available guinea pig foods contain added vitamin C, but this alone is not a guarantee that the food alone is an adequate source of vitamin C in your guinea pig’s daily diet.
 Most guinea pigs greatly benefit from vitamin C supplements as an addition to their regular diet.

 There are different types and qualities of vitamin C which need to be considered when evaluating foods, supplements, and overall vitamin C in the diet.
 If you are unsure about the quality of vitamin C in your pet’s diet, consult your veterinarian for his or her expert opinion before giving your guinea pig vitamin C in the form of a supplement.

-Most required vitamin C should come from vitamin c rich foods like a uniform, hay-based pelleted food, dark leafy greens and veggies.
-In addition to fresh vegetables and fortified food, your vet may recommend additional supplemental vitamin C at certain times.
+Most required vitamin C should come from vitamin c rich foods like a uniform, hay-based pelleted food, and fresh produce like dark leafy greens and veggies.
+In addition to fresh vegetables and fortified food, your vet may recommend additional, supplemental vitamin C.

-Vitamin C deficiency can manifest in numerous ways.
+Vitamin C deficiency in guinea pigs can manifest in numerous ways.
 Some signs your guinea pig might not be getting enough vitamin C include: